 Barriers to Evaluation and Strategies to Overcome these Barriers

-Substance abuse treatment programs, especially in rural areas, frequently face several barriers to evaluation, including:
+Substance use disorder treatment and prevention programs, especially in rural areas, frequently face several barriers to evaluation, including:

 - Lack of resources and funding to carry out an evaluation or hire an independent evaluator